bdemarzo/better-share/README.md

 # Better Share

-Web Share API Navigator.share() native mobile app like share dialog (Android and IOS) with fallback modal for unsupported browsers.
+Web Share API Navigator.share() native mobile app like share dialog (Android and IOS) with fallback modal for browsers that don't support native web share.

 See screenshots at the bottom.